shindemanoj/health-connect/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ```
 This `README.md` file gives an overview of the project, setup instructions, API endpoints, and information about the database schema, all tailored to your gym booking app.

-Let me know if you would like to add or modify anything further!
 ```